First Thursday Opening Reception: August 7, 5-8pm

 May All Your Little Plants Take Root and Thrive

 As a recent empty nester, Turnbull explores themes of growth and belonging through a maternal lens.
 She combines imagery of plants, birds, and home with geometric compositions to consider the nature of separation and division, as well as a meaningful relationship of parts to the whole.
 In oil paintings and mixed media drawings, Turnbull explores these growth patterns as metaphors for leaving and finding home.
-Turnbull’s artwork is on display in July this year at the Seattle Art Fair, and will be featured in the Buckman Journal this summer.
+Turnbull’s artwork was recently displayed at the Seattle Art Fair and is currently featured in the Buckman Journal.

 ............................................................................